Research Integrity

 Edinburgh Napier University is committed to providing an environment

-that recognises and supports research excellence.
 Research should be conducted to the highest levels of integrity,

 including appropriate research design and frameworks, to ensure that